 The MRC Integrative Epidemiology Unit at the University of Bristol provides support for four years and includes a stipend, PhD registration fees at UK rate, research expenses, travel and transferable-skills training.

-These studentships are in open competition for applicants who satisfy the eligibility requirements and are awarded for a period of four years.
-The studentships cover university tuition fees and for those eligible, a stipend of at least £14,297 per year.
+This studentship is an open competition for applicants who satisfy the eligibility requirements and are awarded for a period of four years.
+The studentship covers university tuition fees and for those eligible, a stipend of at least £15,609 per year.
 Students also receive a research budget and a travel/conference allowance of £5,300 per year.

-For further details about the 4 Year MRC Integrative Epidemiology Unit at the University of Bristol studentships, potential topics and supervisors please email email@example.com
+For further details about the 4 Year MRC Integrative Epidemiology Unit at the University of Bristol studentships, please email email@example.com

-Please note: Only UK residents and European applicants who have worked in the UK for at least the last three years are eligible for these programmes.
+Please note: Only UK residents are eligible for these programmes.

 Self-funded, well-qualified UK/EU/International applicants who wish to follow this 4 year PhD model are also encouraged to apply.